Pietrek1989/Capstone-proposition/README.md

 * Group chats with other crypto enthusiasts with possible different rooms
 * Crypto information page with top coins and live prices

-#### FE: React,Tailwind, (Typescript?), (Redux?)
+#### FE:
+- React
+- Tailwind
+- (Typescript?)
+- (Redux?)

+#### BE:
+- Express
+- MongoDB
+- TWT
+- sendgrid/mail
+- cloudinary
+- socket.io for chat
-#### BE: Express, MongoDB, TWT, sendgrid/mail, cloudinary, socket.io for chat, hardhat for testing blockchain, The Ethers Project as library for ETH blockchain,       CoinmarketCap api with 10k calls free per month.
+- hardhat for testing blockchain
+- The Ethers Project as library for ETH blockchain
+- CoinmarketCap api with 10k calls free per month.